 Marshall, NC 28753

-As an annual event, the Marshall Fire Department brings a rodeo to Madison on the day before the 4th of July for 2 nights.
+As an annual event, the Marshall Fire Department brings a rodeo to Madison on the 3rd and the 4th of July for 2 nights.
 Experience the calf-roping, rodeo bulls, and rodeo clowns and all the other traditional events.
 Beginning at 8pm and on the 4th of July, followed by fireworks.
 Adults $10 and Children $5.
 For information, contact The Marshall Fire Department 828 649-2660.

 Hot Doggett 100 Bicycle Ride